Yaser-Me/employee-scheduling-security-web-app/README.md

 # Employee Scheduling Security Web App

-This project is the final version of a semester-long Web Technologies II employee scheduling system.
+This project is about employee scheduling system.
 It was refactored into a Node.js and Express web application using MongoDB, Handlebars, authentication, sessions, 2FA, security logging, and protected PDF uploads.

 ## Main Features